 How have OTA salaries changed over the years?

-Much like home values and the stock market, the median OTA salary certainly increased during the last 20 years.
+Much like home values and the stock market, the median OTA salary certainly increased over the last 20 years.
 And, unlike OT salaries, which have largely stagnated over the last two decades, OTA salaries have seen significant growth per the BLS.

 Where can I find more info on OTA salaries?